-MM: I wanted to talk to you today a little bit about one of your recent books, The Crucifixion of Ministry.
-Now, that’s an intriguing title.
+MM: I wanted to talk to you today about one of your recent books, The Crucifixion of Ministry.
+That’s an intriguing title.
 Why should I want to crucify my ministry?

 I play with the image.
-It’s just a metaphor, but it’s an image in that sometimes we become so wedded to our own ministry that God needs to get us out of the way and gives us a great shove to get us out of the way.
+It’s just a metaphor, but it’s an image in that sometimes we become so wedded to our own ministry that God needs to give us a great shove to get us out of the way.
 That shove might have to be strong enough that it feels like a death, because I’m no longer on the throne of the universe, and I want to be on the throne of the universe!

 MM: It hurts my pride.

-MM: That’s a great question.
-I was just going to ask you that.
+MM: I was just going to ask you that.
 How do I see what his ministry is?
 How do I join?

 And he’s raised.
-The interesting thing about him being raised…let me put it in a shock way, because sometimes as a teacher you like to shock, say shocking things, keeps students awake.
+The interesting thing about him being raised…let me put it in a shock way, because sometimes as a teacher you like to say shocking things — it keeps students awake.
 The New Testament isn’t interested in the resurrection.
 The New Testament is interested in the resurrected Jesus.
 The issue is not the metaphysics of resurrection — “How did you do that?”
 The interesting thing is, “Who are you, Lord, now that you are raised and ascended?”

-Part of the issue, I think, is that we’re trying to be Messiah.
+Part of the issue is that we’re trying to be Messiah.
 We’re trying to do what is not within our constitution or capacity to do.
 But Jesus does it.
-And so the existential question is, when I walk into a hospital room, a cancer ward, what am I going to do there?
+So the existential question is, when I walk into a hospital room, a cancer ward, what am I going to do there?
 I can’t un-diagnose the cancer.
 I can’t raise the dead.
 But I am going to trust that Jesus is going to show up, if not in merely historical terms, then certainly at the end of time terms, he will have the complete victory.
 My job as a pastor is to bear witness to what he is doing.

 MM: In some ways, it’s that we admit our incompetence.
-And yet we go to a seminary to become more competent, don’t we?
+Yet we go to a seminary to become more competent, don’t we?

 AP: There’s nothing wrong with good skills for ministry.
 Put it on this level — we’re dealing with people.
 You’ve got to know how people tick.
-You’ve got to know things…family systems and some of the sociology and when you bump into various forms of mental dysfunction, you’ve got to be able to recognize that and not get hooked into it, and to be able to refer your parishioners to appropriate professional contacts.
+You’ve got to know things…family systems and some of the sociology.
+When you bump into various forms of mental dysfunction, you’ve got to be able to recognize that and not get hooked into it, and to be able to refer your parishioners to appropriate professional contacts.

-MM: So the role of a pastor and the members themselves, too, is to stop looking to ourselves and look to joining Jesus.
+MM: So the role of a pastor and the members, too, is to stop looking to ourselves and look to joining Jesus.

 MM: Right.
-And in your book you use the phrase union…
+In your book you use the phrase union…

 AP: Union with Christ.